meemanali/Dog-Translator/README.md

 # Dog-Translator
 Welcome to the Dog Translator.
 Your ultimate Android app for decoding the language of man's best friend! 🐶.
 Some features in this amazing app are:

-* 🗣️ Translate recorded dog messages (sound recordings) into human language and vice versa.
+* Translation: 🗣️ <br> Translate recorded dog messages (sound recordings) into human language and vice versa.
-* 🔊 Play authentic dog sounds, ranging from joyous barks to heartfelt whimpers.
+* Sounds: 🔊 <br> Play authentic dog sounds, ranging from joyous barks to heartfelt whimpers.
-* 🎶 Experience a realistic dog whistle that captures your furry friend's attention.
+* Whistle: 🎶 <br> Experience a realistic dog whistle that captures your furry friend's attention.
-* 🎉 Enjoy seamless animations on dialog boxes, a sleek bottom navigation view, and enhanced user experience with Lottie animations.
+* Dynamic Animations: 🎉 <br> Enjoy seamless animations on dialog boxes, a sleek bottom navigation view, and enhanced user experience with Lottie animations.
-* 🚀 Smart resource handling ensures a smooth app performance while conserving battery life.
+* Optimized Performance: 🚀 <br> Smart resource handling ensures a smooth app performance while conserving battery life.

 Of course it is a prank simulator app 😁.
 It generates random messages in response of your Dog sound recording.
 And similarly plays random Dog sounds in response of human sound recording.